 \subsubsection{Self-Attention}

 Neural attention is an approach which at each successive time step is able to select where it wishes to `look' at previous time steps.
 This concept has been used to autoregressively `draw' images onto a blank `canvas' \cite{Gregor2015DRAWRecurrentNeural} in a manner similar to human drawing.
-More recently self-attention (known as Transformers when used in an encoder-decoder setup) \cite{Vaswani2017AttentionAllYou} have made significant strides improving not only autoregressive models, but also other generative models due to their parallel nature, infinite receptive field, and stable training.
-They achieve this using an attention scheme that can reference any previous input but using an entirely independent process per time step so that there are no dependencies.
+More recently self-attention (known as Transformers when used in an encoder-decoder setup) \cite{Vaswani2017AttentionAllYou} has made significant strides improving not only autoregressive models, but also other generative models due to its parallel nature, stable training, and ability to effectively learn long-distance dependencies.
+This is achieved using an attention scheme that can reference any previous input where an entirely independent process is used per time step so that there are no dependencies.
 Specifically, inputs are encoded as key-value pairs, where the values $\bm{V}$ represent the inputs, and the keys $\bm{K}$ act as an indexing method.
-At each time step a query $q$ is made; by taking the dot product of the queries and keys, similarity vectors are formed which in turn are used to select which value vectors to access.
+At each time step a query $q$ is made; taking the dot product of the queries and keys, a similarity vector is formed that describes which value vectors to access.
 This process can be expressed as

 where $d_k$ is the key/query dimension and is used to normalise gradient magnitudes.
 Since the self-attention process contains no recurrence, positional information must be passed into the function.
 A simple effective method to achieve this is to add sinusoidal positional encodings which combine sine and cosine functions of different frequencies to encode positional information \cite{Vaswani2017AttentionAllYou}; alternatively others use trainable positional embeddings \cite{Child2019GeneratingLongSequences}.